oracle-livelabs/pts/ac-with-ucp/lab4-planned-maintenance/lab4-planned-maintenance.md

 ![Refresh2](./images/task1/image110.png " ")

-## Task 2: Connection Balancing and Draining
+## Task 2: Observe Connection Balancing And Draining

 1. Run the demo program with a database service that uses **Application Continuity**